xahmol/OricScreenEditor/README.md

 - Move mode to scroll the screen contents (due to memory constraints only for the 40x27 viewport)
 - Palette mode, including visual charmap mode, to visually select characters and colors
 - Favorite slots to quickly select 10 favorite characters

+## Known issues
+- Filepicker routine only is properly working with SEDORIC3 disks created by the TAP2DSK tool from OSDK.
+If you want to import screens or charsets from other disks, please copy them to a TAP2DSK created image first.

 ## Start program
 ([Back to contents](#contents))